James Likoudis

-James Likoudis (December 11, 1928 – September 3, 2024) was an American Catholic theologian, author and former lecturer in religious studies.
+James Likoudis (December 11, 1928 – September 3, 2024) was an American Catholic theologian, author and lecturer in religious studies.

 Career

 A convert to the Catholic Church in 1952 from the Greek Orthodox Church, the Christian faith into which he was baptized, Likoudis later devoted a great deal of his apologetical and polemical efforts to foster reunion and submission of the Eastern Orthodox Churches to the See of Rome and the Papacy.
 In his essay, To be Truly Orthodox is to be in Communion with Peter's See (1988), Likoudis gives an account of his personal journey from to the Greek Orthodox Church to the Greek Byzantine Catholic Church.

 In 1977 Likoudis's translation of Renée Casin's St. Thomas Aquinas: Orthodoxy, and Neo-Modernism in the Church from French to English was published.
 He also authored several books dealing with sex education, the Eastern Orthodox Church and its teachings, liturgical issues and controversies following the Second Vatican Council, and articles and commentary about prominent Catholics.
 He was the president emeritus of the Catholic lay organization Catholics United for the Faith (CUF) and the founder of Credo of Buffalo.

-While working with CUF, Likoudis led the charge to remove ecclesiastical approval from the theologically problematic "Christ Among Us" Catechism, a campaign that was eventually heard by the Vatican's CDF head, Cardinal Ratzinger (later Pope Benedict XVI), which took action to remove the Imprimatur and Nihil Obstat before eventually requesting that Paulist Press cease further production and sales of the book.
+While working with CUF, Likoudis led the charge to remove ecclesiastical approval from the theologically problematic "Christ Among Us" Catechism, a campaign that was eventually heard by the Vatican's CDF head, Cardinal Ratzinger (later Pope Benedict XVI).
+The CDF took action to remove the Imprimatur and Nihil Obstat before eventually requesting that Paulist Press cease further production and sales of the book.
 Similarly, Likoudis played a prominent role in bringing to the Vatican's awareness the theological Modernism being taught at Catholic University of America by Charles Curran.
 After many years and many more reports, Curran was removed from his teaching position by the Church hierarchy.

 Likoudis was a president of Morality in Media, an organization now known as The National Center on Sexual Exploitation – an organization that campaigns against pornography, sex education and sex trafficking.
 The organization describes its goal as "exposing the links between all forms of sexual exploitation".
 In its beginnings, the organization was primarily Catholic.
 He was also the former moderator of the New York TV series Sex and Morality.

 Another significant contribution of Likoudis is his work with the late Dietrich von Hildebrand and his wife Alice von Hildebrand in their work on sex education, through the organization Veil of Innocence.
 In addition to being involved with “Veil” through writing and lecturing, Likoudis additionally served the organization as one of its board members.
 One of his accomplishments during this time was his contribution of an essay to the published work of Dietrich's: Sex Education: The Basic Issues and Related Essays which contains a personally penned letter of recommendation inside the front pages, from Mother Teresa.